VladZAH/Projects/README.md

 my projects

 My portfolio page, where you can view applications created by me.
-Hosted at https://vladzah.github.io/ For most of the projects, I have been using vanilla JavaScript with React.js and Typescript.
+Hosted at https://vladzah.github.io/ For most of the projects, I have been using React.js and Typescript except older projects.
 For API calls and other resources management I like to use Axios or Express.
 Thank you for visiting.
-I am updating update them as time goes.
+I am updating update them in my free time.